mmguero-dev/Malcolm-Test/README.md

 New tests should be placed in the [`./src/maltest/tests/`](src/maltest/tests/) directory.
 Tests have access to the connection information for the running Malcolm instance through [fixtures](https://docs.pytest.org/en/stable/reference/fixtures.html#conftest-py-sharing-fixtures-across-multiple-files) provided by [`./src/maltest/tests/conftest.py`](src/maltest/tests/conftest.py).

-See the following tests for examples of how to access and use these fixtures:

-* [test_malcolm_response.py](src/maltest/tests/test_malcolm_response.py) - querying the [Malcolm API](https://idaholab.github.io/Malcolm/docs/api.html#API) using the [Requests](https://requests.readthedocs.io/en/latest/) library
-* [test_malcolm_db_health.py](src/maltest/tests/test_malcolm_db_health.py) - querying the [data store](https://idaholab.github.io/Malcolm/docs/opensearch-instances.html#OpenSearchInstance) directly using the [OpenSearch](https://opensearch.org/docs/latest/clients/python-low-level/) or [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/client/python-api/current/index.html) client

-Use `UPLOAD_ARTIFACTS` to specify a PCAP file required by your test.
+Use `UPLOAD_ARTIFACTS` to specify a PCAP file or files required by your test.
 This example test would succeed if both `foobar.pcap` and `barbaz.pcap` were uploaded to Malcolm and their hashes stored in the global `pcap_hash_map`:

 ```python
 UPLOAD_ARTIFACTS = ['foobar.pcap', 'barbaz.pcap']